See belowLearn more about this agency

 6. Documentation to support AAC membership.
+(Under Other)

 As described above, your complete application includes your resume, your responses to the online questionnaire, and documents which prove your eligibility to apply.
 If you fail to provide these documents, you will be marked as having an incomplete application package and you will not be considered any further.

 NOTE: Documents submitted as part of the application package, to include supplemental documents, may be shared beyond the Human Resources Office.
 Some supplemental documents such as military orders and marriage certificates may contain personal information for someone other than you.
 You may sanitize these documents to remove another person's personal information before you submit your application.
 You may be asked to provide an un-sanitized version of the documents if you are selected to confirm your eligibility.